Priority: - Control

 - Leaves are arranged oppositely and are slightly fuzzy and serrated.
 They are lance shaped and edges are serrated.
 Leaves can grow upto 25 cm long.

 - Butterfly bush primarily reproduces via seeds.
 Seeds are mainly dispersed by wind during dry days, but they can also spread by water-dispersal (flowing through lakes and rivers).
-Cars are also capable to produce enough air movement for wind dispersal.

 - Germination rates of seeds can exceed 80%.